Popular Music Education Committee

 • Holding a special meeting for all popular music educators at NCMEA’s annual state conference.

-• Maintaining a website and a community page for networking and promotion of ideas related to popular music in PK-12 and higher education.
+• Maintaining a website and a community page for networking and promotion of ideas related to popular music in PK-12 and higher.

 • Proposing and presenting special sessions (Webinars) for popular music educators around the state.